Skip to content

 Different deployment scenarios use different subsets of the repository:

-1. Railway (Production): Single container running app.py, consolidation runs in background thread
+1. Railway (Production): Single container running app.py (which imports the automem/ package), consolidation runs in background thread

 2. Docker Compose (Local): Multi-container with separate database services